Migrating VMs with OneSwap

 $HOME/.one/one_auth with username:password and adding export ONE_XMLRPC=http://opennebula_frontend:2633/RPC2 on the user profile, but it is recommended to check the documentation.Optional requirements and required tools

 - VDDK library is recommended to improve disk transfer speeds.
 As of the moment of writing, the library can be downloaded from Broadcom developer portal.
-VDDK version MUST match the vcenter version.
+VDDK version MUST match the vCenter version.

 - It is recommended to increase the vCenter API timeout to avoid request timeouts while converting big VMs.
 By default this value is 120 minutes and can be changed in vCenter at “Administration -> Deployment -> Client Configuration”, allowing values up to 1440 minutes (24 hours).